miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/projects/bardakedabra.md

   - Indie Game
   - Game Design
   - Unity
 summary: "A reinvented indie game of the classic Google's Dinosaur Game.
-Adds a new visual style, new mechanics, replayability, and an ending to the game"
+Adds a new visual style, new mechanics, replayability, and an ending to the game."
 ---

 <div class="text-center p-4">